Noroff-FEU-Assignments/cross-course-project-IceGreenGalactic/README.md

 A web shop to sell RainyDays jackets

 ## Description
+Create a captivating online store for men's and women's jackets, emphasizing durability and versatility for outdoor activities.

-Want to sell the jakets for RainyDays to target audience men and women aged 30-50 whose interests are: being outdoors, hiking, exploring, skiing, camping, canoeing.
+Target audience men and women aged 30-50 whose interests are: being outdoors, hiking, exploring, skiing, camping, canoeing.

 - Sell jackets
 - Show favourites